OsmondOlive/bioflowhub/_posts/2026-05-26-primebiome-review.md

 <div class="ingr-block">
 <img src="/assets/img/posts/primebiome-ing-bacillus.webp" alt="Bacillus Coagulans probiotic bacteria" class="ingr-img">
 <h4>Bacillus Coagulans <span class="ev ev-good">Good Evidence</span></h4>
 <p>The strongest ingredient in this formula by a significant margin.
 Bacillus Coagulans is a spore-forming probiotic that survives stomach acid and reaches the intestine intact, unlike many Lactobacillus strains that are degraded before colonization.
-A randomized, double-blind, placebo-controlled trial published in <em>Digestive Diseases and Sciences</em> found that B. Coagulans GBI-30, 6086 produced statistically significant improvements in abdominal pain and bloating scores in IBS patients over 8 weeks.
-A 2024 multicenter RCT involving 100 participants confirmed significant improvements in IBS severity, gastrointestinal symptom frequency, and stool consistency with B. Coagulans BCP92.
-A 2022 meta-analysis published in <em>Medicine</em> pooling results from multiple RCTs concluded that Bacillus Coagulans significantly improved bloating, abdominal discomfort, and bowel habit satisfaction in IBS populations.
+A randomized, double-blind, placebo-controlled trial found that B. Coagulans LBSC produced statistically significant improvements in abdominal pain and bloating scores in IBS patients over 8 weeks.
+A 2024 multicenter, double-blind, placebo-controlled RCT involving 100 participants confirmed significant improvements in IBS severity, gastrointestinal symptom frequency, and stool consistency with B. Coagulans BCP92 over 12 weeks, with the probiotic group also showing reduced inflammatory markers and lower anxiety scores compared to control.
 The spore-forming mechanism is what sets this strain apart: it remains viable through the digestive process and can be formulated without refrigeration, which is relevant for a gummy format.</p>
 </div>

 <div class="ingr-block">